conradolandia/QDarkStyleSheet/README.rst

 and to be able to implement new themes thanks to the `Spyder team <https://github.com/spyder-ide/spyder>`__ collaboration.

+**New in Version 3:**
+- Complete custom palette system with asset generation
+- Support for custom color schemes and themes
+- Enhanced palette framework with built-in color systems
+- Improved Qt6 support (PyQt6, PySide6)

-The current stable version is using Python 3 (preferable 3.6+) and Qt5 (PyQt5 and PySide 2).
-Also in this version, an option for Qt6 (PyQt6, PySide6)
+The current stable version is using Python 3.6+ and Qt5 (PyQt5 and PySide 2).
+Also in this version, an option for Qt6 (PyQt6, PySide6) was added.
-was added.

 The current version for use with Qt6 may still present instabilities.

-[*] Python 2, as well as Qt4 (PyQt4 and PySide), will not be supported anymore.
-They are still there as it is, but no back compatibility, fixes, nor features will be implemented.
+**Note:** Python 2 and Qt4 (PyQt4 and PySide) are no longer supported.
+For legacy support, use QDarkStyle version 3.1 or earlier.

 Version 2
 ~~~~~~~~~